CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/PhasorGridFollowingVSC/PhasorI1/index.md

 ## Context

-The Phasor-I1 Grid Following Voltage Source Converter (VSC) model [[1]](#1) is derived from the Full-Phasor described [here](../).
+The Phasor-$$I_1$$ Grid Following Voltage Source Converter (VSC) model [[1]](#1) is derived from the Full-Phasor described [here](../).

 ## Model use, assumptions, validity domain and limitations

 The model can be used to fasten the simulations for low-frequency phenomena studies.
-If the simulation step size is desired to be close to the dynamics of the current control loop, the Phasor-I1 model performs better than the Full-Phasor model, which will have an important increase of the error (or even divergence) when using these step sizes.
+If the simulation step size is desired to be close to the dynamics of the current control loop (around $$10^3$$ $$\mu s$$), the Phasor-$$I_1$$ model performs better than the Full-Phasor model, which will have an important increase of the error (or even divergence) when using these step sizes.

 The assumptions made starting from the Full-Phasor model are the following:

 * The current loop is substituted by a first-order transfer function with a given time constant.

 The model shows a performance close to more accurate models during for slow dynamics such as setpoint tracking or voltage/frequency deviation.
-It can solve high frequency phenomena with clear limitations, as the results do not capture the dynamics of phenomena like asymmetrical faults.
+It can solve high frequency phenomena with clear limitations, as the results do not capture correctly the dynamics of phenomena like asymmetrical faults.

 Although it allows a bigger time step than the Full-Phasor model, it eventually will diverge if it is increased too much, as it still retains some dynamics in an approximate way.
 The Phasor-I0 model is more suitable as it completely removes the current loop dynamics.